shreyaganguly/netsailor/README.md

 **$ netsailor -s hostname 53**

-Open a SSL connection to port 53 of hostname.
+Open a TLS connection to port 53 of hostname.

 **$ netsailor -s -a -b servername hostname 8000**

-Open a SSL connection to port 8000 of hostname and verify servername before sending stdin to remote host, and send data from remote host to stdout.
+Open a TLS connection to port 8000 of hostname and verify servername before sending stdin to remote host, and send data from remote host to stdout.

 **$ netsailor -z hostname 8000-8003**

-It will scan all the open ports from 8000 to 8003 If -s is mentioned it will scan for all open SSL ports within the specified range else it will scan for open tcp ports.
+It will scan all the open ports from 8000 to 8003 If -s is mentioned it will scan for all open TLS ports within the specified range else it will scan for open tcp ports.

 ## Listener Side: